Foundations Series / Vol 01 Est. 2025

 Example: Trans Archive Project (Hypothetical)

 An archivist wants to preserve trans people's early YouTube videos (2006-2010).
-Before doing so, she:
+Before doing so, she: 1.
+Contacts trans creators (where possible) 2.
+Asks trans community members whether this is valuable 3.
+Prioritizes what the community identifies as significant (not what she assumes)

 Result: Preserves what trans people themselves think matters, not what outsiders imagine.